How Afadjato South MP Was Denied a Hospital Bed Until Staff Learned He Was an MP

 The management of the Korle-Bu Teaching Hospital took action against four members of its medical staff over their alleged failure to provide emergency care to a patient who recently died at the facility.

-In a statement issued on Monday, 23 February 2026, the management of Korle-Bu stated that two doctors and two nurses have been interdicted following the incident.
+In a statement issued on Monday, February 23, 2026, the management of Korle-Bu stated that two doctors and two nurses had been interdicted following the incident.

 The statement further mentioned that a committee had been formed to investigate the events leading to the patient’s death.